Simmons Bedding Company

-The Simmons Bedding Company is an American major manufacturer of mattresses and related bedding products, based in Atlanta, Georgia.
-The company was founded in 1870, and is one of the oldest companies of its kind in the United States.
+The Simmons Bedding Company was an American major manufacturer of mattresses and related bedding products, based in Atlanta, Georgia.
+The company was founded in 1870.
 Simmons' flagship brand is Beautyrest.
 In addition to operating 18 manufacturing facilities in the United States and Puerto Rico, the company licenses its products internationally.
 According to a Simmons press release, net sales for 2005 were $855 million, and its revenue was $1.13 billion in 2007 and $1.228 billion in 2013.
-As of 2011, Simmons ranked in third place among U.S. mattress manufacturers, with a 15.7 percent market share.
+In 2011, Simmons ranked in third place among U.S. mattress manufacturers, with a 15.7 percent market share.
 In 2012, Simmons and its sister company Serta International were acquired by American private equity company Advent International.
 As of 2022, Simmons is a subsidiary of the American company Serta Simmons Bedding, LLC of Doraville, Georgia.
-On January 23, 2023, Serta Simmons Bedding filed for Chapter 11 bankruptcy.
+On January 23, 2023, Serta Simmons Bedding filed for Chapter 11.
+The company successfully completed its financial restructuring and emerged from Chapter 11 on June 29, 2023, continuing to operate normally.